 Caring for a loved one while working full- or even part-time is particularly taxing, both physically and mentally.
 If left unchecked, the strain can exasperate underlying issues contributing to caregiver burnout.

 Over time, you may be unable to meet any responsibilities while caregiving or working.
 As a result, you might experience unintended consequences such as diminished relationships with loved ones or difficulty meeting your parent’s care needs.
 All of these problems emphasize the importance of employer-sponsored elder care benefits.

 According to the AARP Public Policy Institute, the problem is so pervasive that researchers have found “a link between working caregivers with eldercare responsibilities and their health care costs.”
 But the high cost of health care for employees undergoing caregiver burnout isn’t the only thing affecting employers.
 For example, tardiness, extra time off, and diminished productivity are just a few problems.

 As the population ages, many employers recognize that more employees will become responsible for their loved ones’ care, leading to an increasingly overstretched workforce.
 So to better support those who provide home care, many companies are working on implementing elder care benefits.

 For example, programs such as Dependent Care Assistance Plans allow you to set money from your paychecks aside before taxes to put towards elder care.
-Likewise, elder care benefits generally include subsidies that cover the cost of elder care and support groups for employees.
+Likewise, elder care benefits generally include subsidies for long-term elder care and employee support groups.
 Additionally, flexible work options, like working from home and providing time off, can do much to ward off caregiver burnout.

 Of course, communication with your employer is the best way to start a dialogue about the importance of elder care benefits.
 Or, you can encourage fellow caregiver coworkers to attend while you present your case.
 Finally, you can frame your concerns as a workforce and productivity issue, which addresses the emotional and practical aspects of the problem.